SDT PARTNER PROGRAM

 Managed service providers and managed security service providers.
 Recurring-revenue economics align with how you already sell.
 SecureMFP attaches per device.
 SecureMyDealer attaches per dealership rooftop.
 Future EAPs attach to specific compliance triggers in the verticals you serve.
 Track 1 is the typical entry.
 Some MSSPs evolve toward Track 3, embedding SDT into their managed security platform.

-Independent Software Vendors with a vertical customer base and an existing product line.
-Cloud Maven is the textbook example.
-They serve regulated industries, scoped a Salesforce-native secure file exchange on the SDT API, and shipped Secure File Transport for Salesforce as their own branded product on the AppExchange.
+ISVs with a vertical customer base and an existing product line.
+Cloud Maven is the textbook example: shipped Secure File Transport for Salesforce on the SDT API as their own AppExchange product.
 Track 2 is the natural fit.
-Track 3 is available for ISVs who would rather embed SDT inside an existing product than launch a new SKU.
+Track 3 is available for ISVs who embed SDT inside an existing product rather than launch a new SKU.

 Compliance consultancies, audit firms, and vertical advisors with a referral motion or a customer-facing book.
 Track 1 fits the referral motion.
 Track 2 fits firms who want to productize their methodology by building a vertical-specific workflow on the SDT Engine.

 OEMs and platform vendors with a customer-facing brand and a product already in market.
-Track 3 is the typical conversation.
-SDT becomes a feature inside your product or hardware program, joint-roadmapped, named-account program.
+Track 3 is the typical conversation: SDT becomes a feature inside your product or hardware program.
 Track 2 is available for partners who want a co-branded product alongside their existing line.

 Margin: referral fee per closed account.
 Track 1 motion only.